atomicpickle/Roguelike/README.md

  Screenshots: https://imgur.com/gallery/Z8P1mB6

  BETA Versions updates and fixes:

+    BETA 1.9
+      - Enemies now display a text value for their Race instead of a number
+      - fixed jewel drop exception where the game didn't reward it sometimes
+      - fixed some spelling errors
+      - updated weapons and armor shop coloring and format
+      - updated how two-handed weapons are displayed in the shop
+      - updated main menu layout and coloring
+      - updated player status menu, made it easier to read and understand

     BETA 1.8
       - repaired spawn logic that was borked when adding quest mobs forced spawn